snowiow/snowiow.github.io/posts/vpc-peering-with-mongodb-atlas-and-aws-in-terraform.md

 Here we create one subnet, which takes all of the VPCs available addresses and is hosted in the availability zone eu-central-1a.
-Furthermore we want to give launched instances a public IP on startup, to be able to download updates for the EC2 instance.
+Furthermore we want to give launched instances a public IP on startup to be able to download updates for the EC2 instance.

 Next we put the internet gateway in front of the VPC, which is straight